 Te Anau Manapouri Fishing Competition

 General tournament rules

-- Earlybird entries (prior to the 31st of August) shall be rewarded with a double ticket, meaning that if you catch a fish you will receive two entries into the Top 5 Barrel Draw (only one fish required).
+- Earlybird entries (prior to the 30 September) shall be rewarded with a double ticket, meaning that if you catch a fish you will receive two entries into the Top 5 Barrel Draw (only one fish required).

 - No person shall enter in more than 1 category in the Stabicraft Southern Te Anau Manapouri Fishing Classic; however, children may enter the Take a Kid Fishing competition as well as the Child Lake category

 - No fish taken from the “Take a Kid Fishing” competition shall be eligible for any prizes in the Te Anau Manapouri Fishing Classic competition.